OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/Simula.md

 ## Additional Notes

 - I'm on leave from mid April to end of July.
-- This means hiring postdoc is overdue.
-Please spread to relevant candidates.
+- This makes hiring postdoc soon more critical for completion of D4.6.

 </section>